paunovic/envo/README.md

 ## Refresh and eval

-`envo refresh qa` logs an sso profile in first and verifies the result, printing the account and user id - proactive, so an expired token never trips a real command. `envo eval qa` prints the same set a run would inject, as shell exports for prompt integration.
+`envo refresh qa` logs an sso profile in first and verifies the result, printing the account and user id.
+`envo eval qa` prints the same set a run would inject, as shell exports for prompt integration.

 ## Development